-As a native of Nebraska, started his theatrical career as an actor in six different national tours with the Nebraska Theatre Caravan.
-Moving to New York City, Robin was a member of the United Scenic Artists Local 829 where he painted backdrops for more than 35 Broadway productions and served as the charge artist on the Tony Award-winning design of “The Secret Garden” (Heidi Landesman, designer), “Beauty and the Beast”, “The Red Shoes”, “Aspects of Love”, “Grand Hotel” and “Tommy” to name just a few.
-Numerous television and feature movie credits include "The Late Show with David Letterman," "Kate and Allie”, To Wong Foo..., “Brighton Beach Memoirs”, “Hannah and Her Sisters” and “Radio Days.”
+As a native of Nebraska, Professor McKercher started his theatrical career as an actor in six national tours with the Nebraska Theatre Caravan.
+As a member of the United Scenic Artists in New York City, he painted more than 37 Broadway productions and served as the charge artist on the Tony Award-winning design of The Secret Garden, Beauty and the Beast, The Red Shoes, Aspects of Love, Grand Hotel and Tommy to name just a few.
+Numerous television and feature movie credits include "The Late Show with David Letterman," "Kate and Allie," To Wong Foo..., Brighton Beach Memoirs, Hannah and Her Sisters and Radio Days.
 He also painted for The American Ballet Theatre at Lincoln Center, Paul Taylor Dance Company and Dennis Cunningham Dance Company.

-After earning his Master of Fine Arts in Directing from UNL, Robin directed the original productions of “A Christmas Carol”, “Romantic Rhapsody” and “A Salute to Pearl Harbor” at the Lied Center.
-He served as associate artistic director of the Nebraska Repertory Theatre directing “Starting Here...
-Starting Now”, “My Nebraska” and “Pterodactyls.”
-For the Nebraska Theatre Caravan, Robin garnered national and international attention for his innovative production of “A Thousand Cranes”, which has toured eight times from Alaska to Florida.
-He served as artistic director for the Lincoln Playhouse from 1996 to 2003.
-Favorite shows he directed include “West Side Story”, “Tommy”, “Children of Eden”, “Ragtime” and “The Civil War.”
+After earning his Master of Fine Arts in directing from UNL, Robin directed original productions such as A Christmas Carol, Romantic Rhapsody and A Salute to Pearl Harbor at the Lied Center.
+He served as associate artistic director of the Nebraska Rep directing Starting Here...
+Starting Now, My Nebraska and Pterodactyls.
+For the Nebraska Theatre Caravan, Robin garnered national and international attention for his innovative production of A Thousand Cranes, which has toured eight times from Alaska to Florida.
+He was artistic director for the Lincoln Playhouse from 1996 to 2003.
+Favorite shows he directed include West Side Story, Tommy, Children of Eden, and The Civil War.
 In 2002 Robin received the Sam Davidson Award for excellence in theatre arts at the Lincoln Mayor’s Arts Awards.

-Professor McKercher teaches Acting, Directing, and Theatre History plus directs the majority of the mainstage season.
+Professor McKercher teaches Acting, Directing, and Theatre History plus directs the majority of the mainstage productions in the Doane University season.